ycjeanlin/FPGrowth/README.md

     -d the change rate of support or confidence(%)
     -o choose the parameter you want to apply the change rate, 's' for support and 'c' for confidence -db the input database file
-3. the output will be stored in exp directory
+3. The output will be stored in exp directory